Aging in America: Addressing the Complexities of Longer Lives and an Aging Population

 August 13, 2019

-No matter who you are, no matter where you live on the planet, and no matter how much you exercise or what you eat, we all share one thing in common about our health: We are all getting older.
-By the year 2060, there will be nearly 100 million Americans aged 65 and over, that's about double the amount today.
-This tremendous growth poses serious challenges and public health researchers are working today to meet those challenges.
+No matter who you are, where you live, how much you exercise, or what you eat, we all share one thing in common: we are all getting older.
+By the year 2060, there will be nearly 100 million Americans aged 65 and over, about double today's amount.
+This tremendous growth poses serious challenges, and public health researchers are working to meet those challenges.